 Captain Douglas Lloyd Bradt - An Airman's Story

-He was assigned to the 366th Fighter Wing and flew the EF-111 Raven.
-He served at many domestic posts before deploying to Saudi Arabia in January 1991, in response to Desert Storm/Desert Shield and the Gulf War.
+In 1984, Captain Bradt enlisted in the United States Air Force, where he was assigned to the 366th Fighter Wing and piloted the EF-111 Raven.
+Over the course of his career, he served at several domestic bases before deploying to Saudi Arabia in January 1991 in support of Operation Desert Storm/Desert Shield during the Gulf War.

-On February 14, 1991, Captain Douglas L Bradt died during his service after his EF-111 crashed after taking missle fire from an Iraqi plane.
+On February 14, 1991, Captain Bradt tragically lost his life when his EF-111 aircraft crashed after sustaining missile fire from an Iraqi fighter.

-He rests at Fort Sam Houston National Cemetery.
+He now rests in Fort Sam Houston National Cemetery, San Antonio, Texas.

 * Read about a.d. elliott's Everyday Patriot Project here*